 - Represent you at trial if needed

 A medical malpractice attorney will help you for no cost upfront and you will not have to pay out of pocket for the expenses of your case.
-Only if you are able to successfully obtain a settlement or award will the Hartman Law Firm collect fees from you.
+Only if you are able to successfully obtain a settlement or award will The Hartman Law Firm, LLC collect fees from you.
 For this reason, you have nothing to lose by discussing a possible medical malpractice claim with our experienced attorney.

 Contact a South Carolina Medical Malpractice Lawyer to Discuss Your Rights Today